hansede/scheduler_service/README.md

 ```

 ## Usage
 The Coaching Scheduler Service is used entirely through a resource-based REST API.
+This service is intended to be run behind a firewall and connected to by web app backends.

 ### API